 Inside the courtroom, Shain is a fierce advocate for his clients.
 Steeped in complex business/commercial litigation for over two decades, Shain’s innovative representation of clients has led to substantial recoveries, successful defenses, and appeals before various Courts of Appeals — as well as the Texas Supreme Court — vindicating his clients’ rights.

 Shain repeatedly has been selected as a “Texas Super Lawyer” in business litigation, as published by Thomson Reuters in Texas Monthly, and has had the distinction of being named one of the Top 100 attorneys practicing in Dallas/Fort Worth by “Super Lawyers” in his respective practice.
 He also has been recognized among the nation’s top litigators in the “Super Lawyers” Corporate Counsel Editions and the “Super Lawyers” Business Editions, published by Thomson Reuters.
 In addition, Mr. Khoshbin is a Life Fellow of the American Bar Foundation.
 Membership in The Fellows is limited to one-third of one percent of lawyers licensed to practice in each jurisdiction.
-Mr. Khoshbin also was selected as a Lifetime Charter Member of Rue Ratings’ “Best Attorneys of America”, which is limited to 100 attorneys in each state, and is a Life Member of The Million Dollar Advocates Forum and Multi-Million Dollar Advocates Forum.
+Mr. Khoshbin also has been selected among America’s Top 100 High Stakes Litigators® for 2018 and as a Lifetime Charter Member of Rue Ratings’ “Best Attorneys of America” (limited to 100 attorneys in each state), and is a Life Member of The Million Dollar Advocates Forum and Multi-Million Dollar Advocates Forum.

 Shain fights for his clients’ rights across the country – on both sides of the docket.
 He has experience with matters involving business torts, fraud, and breaches of trust, fiduciary duties, and complex contractual relationships; trade secret, trademark, unfair competition, and patent infringement battles; partnership, investment, shareholder and derivative disputes; securities fraud litigation; hospitality management/franchising altercations; business disparagement, defamation and tortious interference claims; receivership and bankruptcy; executive employment and non-competition matters; industrial product liability and construction lawsuits; multi-party insurance coverage/bad faith claims; catastrophic manufacturing facility losses; defense of an employee wage/hour federal class action; and defense of a Fortune 500 company in premises liability/negligent hiring lawsuit involving a triple homicide.

-- Lead trial counsel defending company, partnership, and senior officers in securities fraud action brought by Ohio Division of Securities which, after five-day administrative hearing, resulted in hearing officer recommendation of complete defense victory.
+- Lead trial counsel defending company, partnership, and senior officers in securities fraud action brought by Ohio Division of Securities which, after five-day administrative hearing, resulted in hearing officer recommendation of complete defense victory (now on appeal).

 - Lead counsel representing oil and gas companies at trial in Pecos, Texas, winning defense verdict in favor of clients on breach of contract claim asserted by publicly-held drilling services company seeking seven-figure damages award.